Heart Disease Facts & How to Lower Your Risk for Heart Disease

-Congenital heart defects or structural heart defects present at birth can also put younger men at risk for suffering heart disease, heart attacks and cardiac arrest.
-Common types of heart defects involve heart valves, interior walls of the heart and problems affecting veins and arteries carrying blood to the body or heart.
+Congenital heart defects or structural heart defects present at birth can also put younger men at risk for suffering heart disease, heart attacks, and cardiac arrest.
+Common types of heart defects involve heart valves, interior walls of the heart, and problems affecting veins and arteries carrying blood to the body or heart.

 Can Prebiotics Contribute to a Healthy Heart?